Dryopteris erythrosoraItem #3624 USDA Hardiness Zone: 4 - 9

-Bold and beautiful choice for shady borders and woodland gardens.
-A dwarf-growing fern with young papery fronds that display coppery-red color, maturing to deep green.
+A bold and beautiful choice for shady borders and woodland gardens.
+A stunning dwarf fern with a flush of young papery fronds that emerge a copper-red color, then mature to a deep green.
 Spreads by underground stems.
+An herbaceous perennial.

 - History & LoreHistory:This plant has been shuffled about in classification and nomenclature far less than most of its confused kin.
 To start it is grouped with the ferns into the Polypodiaceae.
 This genus, Dryopteris, is credited to French botanist Michel Adanson, 1727-1806.
 It contains about 150 species of temperate and tropical origins, and these have been regrouped by some references into a number of other genera, such as Aspidium, and Thelypteris.
 This species is native to an enormous range of China and Japan.
 It may be synonymous with D. chrysoloba due to minor distinctions between the species.
 The species classification is attributed to Daniel Cady Eaton, 1834-1895, the noted American fern expert and professor at Yale University.